Johnny Galecki: Career

 In 2005, Galecki played Mark Corrigan in a pilot for a US adaptation of the British sitcom Peep Show.
 He played a character named Trouty on TBS's sitcom My Boys, and the half-brother of the main characters, sisters Hope Shanowski and Faith Fairfield, in the sitcom Hope & Faith.
 Galecki originated the role of Alex, a male prostitute, in the play The Little Dog Laughed by Douglas Carter Beane, in 2006 at Second Stage Theater.
 He stayed in the role for the play's Broadway run at the Cort Theatre in late 2006 and early 2007.
 Galecki said at the time, "At its core, the play is about what we all sacrifice to be successful, whatever our careers or goals."
-The play was a commercial and critical success, and Galecki won a 2007 Theater World Award for his performance.
+The play was a critical success, and Galecki won a 2007 Theater World Award for his performance.

 Galecki played Leonard Hofstadter in the CBS sitcom The Big Bang Theory, which ran from 2007 to 2019 and was, for most of its run, among the top three most popular television comedies in the US.
 Galecki was originally asked to play the role of Sheldon Cooper, but he felt he was better suited for the role of Leonard, and Sheldon's role was eventually given to Jim Parsons.
 During the show's run, two of Galecki's former Roseanne co-stars appeared on the show: Sara Gilbert (as Leslie Winkle, Leonard's colleague) and Laurie Metcalf (as Mary Cooper, Sheldon's mother).
 Galecki is a cellist, a talent that was used on the show.
 Until 2013, Galecki and his Big Bang co-stars Kaley Cuoco and Jim Parsons each earned US$325,000 per episode.
 By 2014, the three were earning US$1 million per episode.

 Galecki appeared briefly in the 2008 superhero comedy Hancock, alongside Will Smith and Jason Bateman.
 In July 2011, he played a parody version of himself in three episodes of Entourage.
 He also appeared in the film In Time (2011) with Justin Timberlake and Amanda Seyfried.

-Galecki appeared in one episode of the 2018 revival of Roseanne on ABC.
-The show, despite its high ratings, was cancelled after Roseanne Barr posted a racist and controversial tweet about Valerie Jarrett.
+Galecki appeared in one episode of the 2018 revival of Roseanne on ABC, which premiered in March.
+It was canceled that May after Roseanne Barr posted a controversial and racist tweet about Valerie Jarrett.
 Roseanne was replaced by a new program, The Conners, which premiered in October 2018 and featured the same cast without Barr.
 Galecki has occasionally appeared as David on The Conners.